September 28, 2022

 Important: before including investors into your database, ask if they are accredited or sophisticated investors.
 Always follow the SEC laws.

-Having contacts with property management companies in your target markets is essential.
+Having contacts with property management companies in your target real estate markets is essential.
 Moreover, when looking for PMCs, do your research to ensure that they have experience managing similar types of assets.
 For example, B&C Class, value add assets, and similar in your market.
 See the properties they manage, look at their monthly reports, talk to some of their customers, go online, and see the reviews for the properties they manage.
 Talk to the people that are using those PMCs.
 You will need to have at least a basic understanding of asset management to be able to evaluate your property management company’s performance and to ensure the success of your multifamily project.

 Questions to ask: